How to Sell a House By Owner in Minnesota (2026 Update)

 How Much Do You Save by Selling Your Home By Owner?

 However, with Houzeo, you can list your home for just $249—that’s less than a day at a theme park.
-You can save around $20,024 on the listing agent fee and invest in a new snowmobile or take a fantastic winter vacation up the North Shore!
+You can save around $8,058 on the listing agent fee and book a Boundary Waters getaway, buy a new fishing boat, or transform your lakefront backyard.

-Pros and Cons of Selling a House Without a Realtor
+What Are Some Pros and Cons of Selling a House Without a Realtor?

 Pros